Skip To Main Content

 Clock Hours: Educators who complete all course requirements will earn 5 clock hours, one of which counts as 1 Equity Clock Hour.

-Presenters: Vanessa Allen, Michael Batali, Molly Brinkley, Trinh Pham, Debbie Stewart, Dr. Shannon Thissen, Stefan Troutman, Kristina Wambold, Kim Weaver
+Presenters: Vanessa Allen, Michael Batali, Malorie Kahl, Trinh Pham, Debbie Stewart, Dr. Shannon Thissen, Stefan Troutman, Kristina Wambold, Kim Weaver

 Please note: This course does not include in-depth discussion of school or district AI policy, nor does it cover student use of AI tools.

-Format & Completion: This self-paced course takes place in the Canvas Learning Management System.
-Participants must complete all modules by September 15, 2025 to be eligible for clock hours.
+Format: This self-paced course takes place in the Canvas Learning Management System.

 AI